 To identify a rule of customary international law 'it is necessary to ascertain whether there is a general practice that is accepted as law'.
-These are the two 'constituent elements' of customary international law.4 Customary international law rules that are identified are simply characterisations given to that state practice and opinio juris at a particular point in time.
+These are the two 'constituent elements' of customary international law.
+Customary international law rules that are identified are simply characterisations given to that state practice and opinio juris at a particular point in time.
 Customary rules that are identified as regulating the same subject matter at different points in time are thus not 'modified' versions of a continuously existing customary international law rule.
-Whether one is identifying a customary international law rule governing the same subject matter can be identified from state practice and opinio juris at a subsequent point in time; or determining in more detail how a previously-identified customary international law rule applies to a particular situation - what in the context of treaty law would be considered creation, modification, and interpretation of the treaty rule respectively - it is the same two-element test for the identification of custom that must be applied.
+Whether one is identifying a customary international law for the first time; determining whether a different customary international law rule governing the same subject matter can be identified from state practice and opinio juris at a subsequent point in time; or determining in more detail how a previously-identified customary international law rule applies to a particular situation - what in the context of treaty law would be considered creation, modification, and interpretation of the treaty rule respectively - it is the same two-element test for the identification of custom that must be applied.